-The LGPS pension deficit for Montsaye Academy has increased by £1,122,000 from £2,517,000 to £3,639,000 due mainly to changes in financial assumptions made by the actuary.
+The LGPS pension deficit for Montsaye Academy has reduced by £3,968,000 from £3,639,000 to a surplus of £329,000 due mainly to significant changes in financial assumptions made by the actuary.

 The eight primary schools were valued separately from Montsaye Academy due to timing of joining the MAT.
-Their combined deficit has increased by £1,868,000 from £5,395,000 to £7,263,000 due to the changes in financial assumptions made by the actuary.
+Their combined deficit has reduced by £5,275,000 from £7,263,000 to £1,988,000 due to the significant changes in financial assumptions made by the actuary.

-In April 2020, the pension funds were revalued as part of the regular triennial process resulting in a small decrease in contributions for our schools.
-This has been factored into future planning.
+In April 2023, the pension funds are being revalued as part of the regular triennial process.
+The results will be factored into future planning.